Whether you dream often and vividly, or don't have strong dream recall at all, the Moon

 like Virgo or Taurus -- it's just that the Water signs provide more openness and create an easier way to navigate the space between the subconscious and waking mind.
 Even if the Moon isn't in a Water sign, the three days leading up to the full Moon are also an excellent window for initiating a lucid dreaming practice.

 Begin to tune into the Moon's energy by spending time outside under the Moon when weather permits, or just gazing at it through a window when it's too cold to be outside.
 Note how the Moon makes your body feel.
 Do you shiver or take deeper breaths when you gaze at the full Moon?
 It can make your spine tingle or your hair stand on end.
-Share a free sample Year of the Wood Horse Forecast.
-The Year of the Horse is a time of positivity and luck!
-Get a preview of what the year holds for you!
+Share a free sample Friends and Lovers.
+Are you two best friends and lovers?
+Try a free sample of this powerful reading today!

 During the day, for a few days leading up to your first attempt at lucid dreaming, say to yourself, "Am I dreaming?" and note that you're firmly in your waking reality.
 The more you do this, the easier it will be to do it in your actual dreams at night.
 If you don't use a dream journal, start one.
 Use it for at least a week before you begin your lucid dreaming practice.
 Honing your dream recall will definitely make you a better lucid dreamer.